mksaraf/kubernetes-lab-tutorial/openshift/setup.md

 # Setup OpenShift
 In this section we are going to setup a simple OpenShift based on a single Master architecture and three compute nodes.
 The Linux platform used for this tutorial is RHEL7.
-Setup of OpenShift on **Atomic Host** is not described in this tutorial.
 We assume the **OpenShift** platform subscriptions are available.
-The setup is based on Virtual Machines meeting requirements as stated in product documentation.
+The setup is based on Virtual Machines having requirements as stated in product documentation.

 ## Architecture
 This tutorial assumes the following architecture.
 There are four machines: